semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](cube_swed_u.jpg "Rotate Upper Layer")

- - **Step3** Do the inverse of the usefule moves in step1 (X') - this will undo all the mess in the bottom layer, and also swap the new pair of edge cubelets: ` M D D S D' S' M' `
+ - **Step3** Do the inverse of the useful moves in step1 (X') - this will undo all the mess in the bottom layer, and will also swap the new pair of edge cubelets (edge1 swapped with edge3): ` M D D S D' S' M' `

 ![alt text](cube_swed_inverse.jpg "Swap Edges Inverse")